maryannroshani/ProjectSample/README.md

 Here is a code snippet/sample of a project that I was Involved.

 Project Overview
-Project Mars - SkillSwap - Project Mars is a cloud-based social-media platform that allows users to trade skills with each other.
+Project Mars is a cloud-based social-media platform that allows users to trade skills with each other.
 I contributed as a Test Analyst in both Manual and Automation Testing.

 Technologies Used and Learning outcomes:

 ○ .NET core in Visual Studio 2019 along with Selenium Webdriver

-○ Page Object Model (POM) to reduce duplicate test code, resue of code and Improves readability and better Test Scripts.
+○ Page Object Model (POM) to reduce duplicate test code, resue of code and Improves readability and for better Test Scripts.

 ○ Nunit Framework as Test runner and provide immediate test reuslts for each test case in the Test controller.